yairm210/Unciv/Uniques.md

 "Not displayed as an available construction without [resourceName/buildingName]"

 "[amount]% chance to intercept air attacks"

+"[amount] extra interceptions may be made per turn"

+"[amount]% Damage when intercepting" - for intercepting units, not for the intercepted unit

 "Damage taken from interception reduced by [amount]%"